-Famous Auction Houses in Switzerland
+Famous Auction Houses In Switzerland

 Switzerland is one of the world’s major auction centers.
 This includes dozens of major international auction houses such as Christie’s and Sotheby’s, as well as local ones such as Schuler Auction, Zofingen Auction, Eberhart Auction, Burkard Auction, and Dobiaschofsky Auction.
-Here are four auction houses that SUISSEPIC had the opportunity of checking out.

 Sotheby’s in Switzerland